doj/dracopy/README.md

 Created 2009 by Sascha Bader.

-Since both programs make use of kernal routines they shall be able to work with most file oriented IEC devices.
+Both programs use the kernal routines and are able to work with most file oriented IEC devices.

-Directories are supported on CMD compatible devices only.
+Directories are supported on CMD compatible devices and [sd2iec](https://www.c64-wiki.com/wiki/SD2IEC).

 | Platforms | Executables |
 | --------- | ----------- |